alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 One player is infected with a special slaad tadpole.
 Traditionally a slaad tadpole manifest along with a certain pattern, but this one is special.
 Created by 'Ilren' to sow chaos.
 Andromeda and Nakos are immune, so choose one of the other four to be infected with no save - the tadpole approaches in the darkness, is practically invisible anyway and finds its way into the host's body without any resistance.

 #### Event #2: Aasimar Dream
+Andromeda has a dream - a very potent, real seeming dream.
+The

 Each segment causes _one_ effect (roll or choose):